56 Different Types of Ants in Louisiana

 No matter where you go in your home, there’s always that little army marching back and forth from the kitchen to their ant hill in the backyard.

-In fact, you probably don’t realize all the different kinds of ants that could possibly be in your home right now…or maybe you do know and don’t like it!
+You probably don’t realize all the different kinds of ants that could be in your home right now…or maybe you do know and don’t like it!

-No matter what kind of ants you find in your house, there are plenty of ways to keep them away using natural methods and products found around the home.
+No matter what kind of ants you find in your house, there are plenty of ways to keep them away, such as using natural methods and products around the home.

-So, if you’re ready to figure out what kind of ants you’re dealing with and how to get rid of them once and for all, read this list of the types of ants in Louisiana!
+So, if you’re ready to figure out what kind of ants you’re dealing with and how to get rid of them, read this list of the types of ants in Louisiana!

 1. Comanche Harvester Ant